Sheep Dog Impact Assistance holds 5th annual Fearless Rock Dive

 It’s what’s below the surface that makes the experience special.

-“At first your kind of smiling and you get a little somber because you realize what it’s for,” Christopher McKay said.
+“At first you’re kind of smiling and you get a little somber because you realize what it’s for,” Christopher McKay said.

 At 24-feet under the surface there is a memorial for fallen Navy Seal Adam Lee Brown.

-“He went from being addicted to being a Elite Navy Seal with Seal Team Six.
-He was killed in action,” Watts continued.
+“He went from being addicted to being an Elite Navy Seal with Seal Team Six.
+He was killed in action,” Watts said.

 The memorial showcases a stone of Brown, his favorite Bible verse and challenge coins from across the world.